International Payments

 **Option 2: Standard (No Screenshot Needed)**

-If you prefer not to send a screenshot, simply wait three business days after the debit posts.
-Once the debit clears, Charted can proceed with the final activation step.
+If you prefer not to send a screenshot, simply wait three business days after the debit posts.\

 **1e) Enable Charted Business Entity & Funding Source**